 Yes, if approved by the supervisor.

-It is essential that you work with your supervisor, of which, in this case it is the Department Chair.
-It is a matter of working together to minimize as much disruption for students’ academic studies.
+It is essential that you work with your supervisor, in this case it is the Department Chair.
+It is a matter of working together to minimize the disruption of students’ academic studies.

 No, furlough days can only be taken on the primary position and only while on contract during the academic year.